sylk80/tictactoe_team/docs/BACKLOG.md

 :heavy_exclamation_mark: Then the "PLAYER X WON!" message is printed

 :heavy_exclamation_mark: Then the game ends

+#### Tech debt

+-   Decrease cyclomatic complexity and improve readability of functions
+-   Improve readability of win conditions (e.g. constants, etc)
+-   Resolve any ESLint and Prettier issues

 ## User Story 3 - draw condition